Getting Headhunted

 Why Get Headhunted?

 As the recruitment industry grows and develops, we find that the trend is moving towards organisations using headhunting firms as opposed to recruitment agencies to fill open positions.
 The result is that headhunters are making more placements in almost all industries than ever before.
-If you are looking for a perfect dream job, it is in your interest to catch the eye of headhunters.
+If you are looking for a perfect dream job, it is in your interest to catch the eye of executive headhunters.

 Being headhunted differs notably from applying to suitable roles that you find through an online search.
 Indeed, you may not be actively looking for a new job at all.